fecanhameiro/movies-app/README.md

 # Movies App - UIKit

-MoviesAppUIKit is an iOS application written in Swift that integrates with the IMDb API, allowing users to search for movies and view their details.
+Movies App - UIKit is an iOS application written in Swift that integrates with the IMDb API, allowing users to search for movies and view their details.
 This application was designed to fulfill a coding exercise that tests understanding and application of various iOS development concepts, such as API integration, UI design and user interaction handling.

 ## Features